See my Million Dollar Shop® courses Here.

 Maybe you already have a store and can’t understand why you’re not making anything but chump change in it.

-Maybe you’ve spent some time on your store and seen only crickets in traffic.
+Maybe you’ve spent some time on your store and seen only crickets in traffic and no profit.

 Maybe you’ve tried other platforms like Etsy, ebay, Amazon, Creative Market, the list goes on and on and have seen a little bit of money, but know there’s more out there for you.